 New Taipei City Pinglin Tea Museum Introduction

-Established in 1997, the Pinglin Tea Museum is located by the Beishi River in Pinglin District, covering nearly 3 hectares.
-It features a traditional Hokkien Anxi-style courtyard building that seamlessly combines the refined beauty of Jiangnan gardens with contemporary architectural vocabulary, creating an elegant and tranquil hall dedicated to tea culture.
-The museum includes exhibition halls, an experience area, and a tea art classroom, and it regularly holds various themed exhibitions related to tea, aimed at educating the public about the Taiwanese tea industry and both Chinese and foreign tea cultures.
-Additionally, it offers a variety of engaging educational and promotional activities that reinterpret the infinite possibilities of "tea" in contemporary times, telling countless captivating stories about the delicate buds of one heart and two leaves.
-Visitors can discover the beauty of nature and culture amidst the aroma of tea, witnessing the most beautiful cultural landscapes of tea-producing regions.
-Do you know how many processes tea leaves go through from picking to drying?
-From picking tea leaves -> withering in sunlight and hot air -> indoor resting -> pan firing -> rolling -> first drying -> second drying.
-At the New Taipei City Pinglin Tea Museum, you can learn a lot of "tea knowledge" through on-site graphic displays, video explanations, and guided tours that lively introduce the subject to visitors.
-In addition, the museum has set up an "Experience Zone," where visitors can explore the fascinating world of tea through touch, smell, listening, and hands-on activities.
-Photo credit: New Taipei City Pinglin Tea Museum.
+Established in 1997, the Pinglin Tea Museum is located by the Beishi River in Pinglin District, covering an area of nearly 3 hectares.
+The museum features a traditional Min Nan Anxi-style Siheyuan (courtyard house) architecture, beautifully combining the elegance of a Jiangnan garden with contemporary architectural expressions, creating a refined and tranquil temple of tea culture.
+The museum includes exhibition halls, experience areas, and tea art classrooms, and regularly hosts various themed exhibitions related to tea, guiding the public to understand the Taiwanese tea industry and both Chinese and foreign tea cultures.
+It also organizes rich and engaging educational promotional activities to reinterpret the limitless possibilities of tea in contemporary times, telling countless captivating stories beneath the tender buds of a heart and two leaves, leading everyone to discover the beauty of nature and culture amidst the aroma of tea, witnessing the most beautiful cultural landscapes of tea country.
+Do you know how many processes tea leaves undergo from picking to drying?
+From tea picking -> withering under sunlight and hot air -> indoor resting -> pan-firing -> rolling -> first drying -> second drying.
+At the Pinglin Tea Museum in New Taipei City, you can learn a lot of "tea knowledge" through on-site graphic displays, video explanations, and guided tours, introducing visitors in vivid and lively ways.
+Additionally, the museum features an "experience area" where you can explore the infinite wonders of the tea world through fun and interactive methods such as touching, smelling, listening, and hands-on activities.
+Photo source: Pinglin Tea Museum, New Taipei City.